srenatus/vagrant-wordpress/README.markdown

 ## Using Bundler, Berkshelf and Vagrant to Provision Wordpress

-Tested on Debian GNU/Linux with VirtualBox 4.1.18.
+Tested on Debian GNU/Linux with VirtualBox 4.1.18 and Chef 11.2.0.
 Just enter

 	bundle exec vagrant up